 Disclaimer: The above figures are just estimates.
 Final costs will depend on the exact points of departure and arrival, and the service rates of the company.

-Moving to Spain after Brexit will require a little bit more planning.
-However, if you hold EU or EEA citizenship, you can skip this section.
+Emigrating to Spain will require a little bit more planning.
+However, you can skip this section if you hold EU or EEA citizenship.
 For those who don’t, you’ll want to keep reading.

-The first thing that you need to know is that you’ll need a visa and a work permit, if you intend to work, when moving to Spain.
-Fortunately, an employer will apply for a work permit when you sign a contract.
-Unfortunately, you will still need to apply for a visa, which must be done in person at the nearest embassy.
+You’ll need a visa and a work permit if you intend to work when moving to Spain.
+When signing your contract, the employer will apply for it, but, unfortunately, you will still need to apply for a visa, which must be done in person at the nearest embassy.

 While at the embassy, you make inquiries about obtaining a Foreigners’ Identity Number (N.I.E.), it can be a little complicated to obtain in Spain, so applying at the embassy will make things easier.